 Do you have a go-to, crazy delicious, super easy appetizer recipe in your arsenal?
 Well, if you answered no to that question, then I’m happy to tell you, now you do!
-If you answered yes to the question, heres another one that I bet you’re really going to love.
-How about a recipe originally shared by the editor’s of Gourmet magazine!
-I mean, come-on!!!
+If you answered yes to the question, here’s another one that I bet you’re really going to love.
+How about a recipe originally shared by the editors of Gourmet magazine!
+I mean, come on!!!
 It’s hard to get better “food cred” than that!
-How about a recipe that takes less than 10 minutes to prep, plate, and even wash the pan you used in preparing it.
+How about a recipe that takes less than 10 minutes to prep, plate, and even washes the pan you used in preparing it.

 Recipe Notes: I used pitted Kalamata olives and Castelvetrano Green Pitted Olives.
 I love the two flavors combined and adore the color combination.
 The Castelvetrano are the super bright green olives.
 BTW….the photo is an accurate portrayal of the color.
 I think the green is so, so, so cool!
 If you’re not familiar with the Castelvetrano they’re a more delicate, less pungent, creamy textured olive.
 Oh, and did I mention, I think they’re a super cool color????
 Sorry to be redundant!
 I guess point made 😉

 Bacon Wrapped Smokies – Best bites of sweet, salty, and smokies!

 Crab Stuffed Mushrooms -Delicious delicate crab, perfectly accompanied with a creamy cheesy filling!

 Cheesy French Pinwheel-elegant, golden delicious, cheesy pinwheels just may be one of the easiest appetizers to whip up!

 - 2-3 Tablespoon Olive Oil

 - 1 Tablespoons Fresh Thyme Leaves Chopped